NOMU: Neural Optimization-based Model Uncertainty: Discussion of the Desiderata

-\mypar{MC Dropout's failure in approximating the posterior} To further experimentally validate our claim, we conduct the following experiment: \begin{enumerate}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt,itemsep=0pt] \item We sample the ground truth function $f:[-1,1]\to \R$ from a BNN with i.i.d standard Gaussian weights.
-The BNN is set up with three hidden layers with $2^{10}, 2^{11}$ and $2^{10}$ nodes, respectively.
-We scale it to $f(X)=[-1,1]$.
-This is the exact same prior assumed by MCDO's variational inference algorithm.
-Moreover, we use the exact same architecture, i.e., number of nodes and hidden layers, as in the configuration of MCDO to perfectly match its prior. (see \Cref{subsec:ConfigurationDetailsofBenchmarksRegression}). \item We sample $8$ noiseless input training points uniformly at random from the input space $[-1,1]$. \item We calculate UBs of all considered algorithms including NOMU.
-For this, we use for all algorithms the same configuration as in the 1D and 2D regression settings (see \Cref{subsec:ConfigurationDetailsofBenchmarksRegression} for details). \item We measure the quality of the UBs via \AUC{} and \MNLPD{} as in the 1D and 2D regression setting. \end{enumerate} We repeat these four steps $500$-times.
-In \Cref{tab:1dgaussianBNNExpedriment} we report the medians and a 95\% bootstrap CI over these 500 runs of the two performance measures \AUC{} and \MNLPD{} for all algorithms.
-We observe that even though we generate the ground truth function from the \emph{same} prior assumed by MCDO (and also assumed by most BNN algorithms), NOMU significantly outperforms all other methods including MCDO.
-This strongly indicates that (i) NOMU is able to better approximate posterior BNN-credible bounds than all other considered methods (including further popular variational BNN approximations from \citep{graves2011practical,blundell2015weight,hernandez2015probabilistic}, which themselves are outperformed by MCDO and DE.) and (ii) MCDO's variational approximation algorithm severely fails in approximating the targeted posterior.
+\paragraph{MC Dropout's Failure in Approximating the Posterior} \Cref{tab:Appendix:bnn_uniform} and \Cref{tab:Appendix:bnn_gauss} show that even though we generate the ground truth function from the \emph{same} prior assumed by MCDO (and also assumed by most BNN algorithms), NOMU significantly outperforms MCDO.
+This empirically shows (with the help of \Cref{thm:appendix_dkl_approximation}) that (i) NOMU is able to better approximate posterior BNN-credible bounds than MCDO in terms of average Kullback-Leibler divergence $\adkl$ (including further popular variational BNN approximations from \citep{graves2011practical,blundell2015weight,hernandez2015probabilistic}, which themselves are outperformed by MCDO) and (ii) MCDO's variational approximation algorithm severely fails in approximating the targeted posterior.